-Mix one packet of Tailwind Rebuild with 16oz (about 500 mL) of water and consume within the first 30 minutes after exercise.
-For longer or more intense workouts, follow with a second serving of Rebuild in the next 30 minutes.
+Mix one packet (or two scoops) of Tailwind Recovery Mix with 16oz (about 500 mL) of water and consume within the first 30 minutes after exercise.
+For longer or more intense workouts, follow with a second serving of Recovery Mix in the next 30 minutes.

 Nothing repairs your muscles more efficiently, restores your energy faster or makes you feel better sooner!

 Everyone’s bodies are different, so listen to yours and don’t be afraid to adjust your Endurance Fuel and Recovery Mix consumption to fit your needs.